ios-dev-ucdavis/course-website/_assignments/assignment_2.md

 > A further step into making nice, subtle Animations.

 There is a little but nice animation when you toggle the completion marker of a `ReminderCardView` (top-right corner of the card-like view).
 Take a look at the behavior below (GIF):

 ![](../assets/assignment_2/in_card.gif)

 You can achieve this by having two different icons and modify their animations and transitions.

-> **Hint**
-> 1. You might want to extract the definition and implementation of this completion marker into a separate SwiftUI file, if you originally implemented this marker right inside your `ReminderCardView`.
+1. You might want to extract the definition and implementation of this completion marker into a separate SwiftUI file, if you originally implemented this marker right inside your `ReminderCardView`.
-> 2. You may need to delay some animations.
+2. You may need to delay some animations.
 Try `.delay` on any animation!
+{:.note title="Hints"}